Role of Partnerships and Collaboration

 - Community partnerships access a range of services and provide a seamless system of care by fostering trust, cooperation and advocacy for patients.

-- Medical providers gain the opportunity to learn a common language and shared culture of best practices and quality care with social service partners.
+- Medical clinicians gain the opportunity to learn a common language and shared culture of best practices and quality care with social service partners.
 These focus on the many social care aspects of medicine such as Assertive Engagement, Motivational Interviewing, Trauma-Informed Care, Strengths-Based Approach, Harm Reduction, and Housing First.

-- Interagency partnerships with social care agencies demonstrate the effectiveness of a warm hand-off in care transitions, enabling crucial patient introductions in field-based visits— bringing medical providers directly to unsheltered individuals with the most complex needs.
+- Interagency partnerships with social care agencies demonstrate the effectiveness of a warm hand-off in care transitions, enabling crucial patient introductions in field-based visits— bringing medical clinicians directly to unsheltered individuals with the most complex needs.

 - Community partnerships strengthen population health of the unsheltered and the surrounding institutions by reducing hospital admissions and the high costs of the crisis health systems—police, fire, emergency transport, and the legal system.